catboost/catboost/catboost/tutorials/apply_model/dotnet/README.md

-Tutorial for applying theo model in .NET
+Tutorial for applying the model in .NET